vdukhovni/dnssec-chain-extension/draft-dukhovni-tls-dnssec-chain.md

 implement the relevant updates in [@!RFC7671].

-For a non-zero saved value of the ExtSupportLifetime element of the extension, TLS clients MUST mandate ("pin") the use of this extension by the corresponding TLS servers for the time period specified by the pinning value.
-If during this time, the TLS client does not have a valid TLSA record and connects to a TLS server using this extension for the associated name and port, and it does not obtain a valid authentication chain in this extension, it MUST either abort the connection or delay communication with the server via the TLS session until it is able to obtain valid TLSA records (or non-existence proof) out of band, such as via direct DNS lookups.
-If attempts to obtain the TLSA RRset out of band fail, the client MUST abort the TLS session.
+For a non-zero saved value of the ExtSupportLifetime element of the extension, TLS clients that do not have a valid TLSA RRset or proof of non-existence MUST ("pin") use the extension for the associated name and port to obtain this information from the TLS server.
+This TLS client then MUST require that the TLS server responds with this extension that MUST contain a valid TLSA RRset or proof of non-existence of the TLSA RRset that covers the requested name and port.
+The TLS client MUST require this for as long as the time period specified by the pin value, independent of the DNS TTLs.
+If during this process, the TLS client fails to receive this information, it MUST either abort the connection or delay communication with the server via the TLS connection until it is able to obtain valid TLSA records (or proof of non-existence) out of band, such as via direct DNS lookups.
+If attempts to obtain the TLSA RRset out of band fail, the client MUST abort the TLS connection.
+It MAY try a new TLS connection again, for example using an exponential back-off timer, in an attempt to reach a different TLS server instance that does properly serve the extension.

+A TLS client that has a valid TLSA RRset and a valid non-zero extension pin time MAY still refrain from requesting the extension as long as it uses its existing valid TLSA RRset to validate the TLS server.
+This RRset MUST NOT be used beyond its received TTL.
+As soon as the TLSA RRset's TTL has expired, the TLS client with a valid non-zero extension pin time MUST request the extension and MUST abort the TLS connection if the server responds without the extension.
+A TLS client MAY attempt to use another DNS transport to obtain a valid TLSA RRset before initiating a new TLS connection.

 Note that requiring the extension is NOT the same as requiring the use of DANE TLSA records or even DNSSEC.
 A DNS zone operator may at